MitchMcQuinn/LUNA/README.md

 - Supports references to the most recent output: `@{SESSION_ID}.step_id.field`
 - Supports indexed access to output history: `@{SESSION_ID}.step_id[2].field`
 - Default behavior uses most recent output when no index specified
-- Maintains a rolling window of the last 5 outputs per step
+- Preserves complete history of step outputs by default
+- Individual steps can specify a `context_limit` in their input parameters to limit stored outputs

 ## Workflow Engine Logic